Digital Companionship: Overlapping Uses of AI Companions and AI Assistants: Survey

 \section{Survey}

 The survey was designed to capture broad patterns of chatbot use, user characteristics, and associated AI perceptions.
 Our focus was primarily exploratory, aiming to comprehensively capture and characterize the emerging phenomenon of human-chatbot relationships.
 Despite this exploratory approach, we preregistered analyses as well as broad hypotheses.\footnote{\url{https://aspredicted.org/7dgj-jt49.pdf}} We expected more social and emotional relationships with Replika and more functional relationships with ChatGPT.
 We also expected correlations between perceptions of chatbots and AI in general, particularly positive relationships between mind perception, trust, and moral treatment, and negative relationships between trust and threat.
 We provide additional figures addressing preregistered hypotheses in Supplementary Figures 15-19.
-All procedures were approved by the Institutional Review Board at the University of Chicago.
+All procedures were approved by the Institutional Review Board at the University of Chicago (IRB24-0660).
 Participants gave their informed consent and were debriefed after completing the survey.
+The survey materials, data, and analysis code are available on the Open Science Framework (OSF) (https://osf.io/cvphq).